mmirthula02/AI-Personal-Voice-assistant-using-Python/README.md

-# AI_Personal_Voice_Assistant_Using_Python
+# AI_Personal_Voice_Commanding_Assistant_Using_Python

-A project to build an AI voice assistant using Python .
-The Voice assistant interacts with the humans to perform basic tasks.
+A project to build an AI voice commanding assistant using Python .
+The Voice commanding assistant interacts with the humans to perform basic tasks.

 ### About G-One :